hashicorp/consul/plugin/tls/README.md

 # tls

+## Name

-*tls* allows you to configure the server certificates for the TLS and gRPC servers.
+*tls* - allows you to configure the server certificates for the TLS and gRPC servers.

-For other types of servers it is ignored.
+## Description

 CoreDNS supports queries that are encrypted using TLS (DNS over Transport Layer Security, RFC 7858) or are using gRPC (https://grpc.io/, not an IETF standard).
 Normally DNS traffic isn't encrypted at